 The costs pertaining to a medical assessment during the event obtaining grade A are included in the inscription fees.
 Nevertheless, the costs of assessments obtaining grade B or C must be borne by the FMNR concerned and are, thus, not included in these inscription fees.

-Fédération Internationale de Motocyclisme 11, route Suisse - CH-1295 Mies (Suisse) to return to: cmi@fim.ch only
+Fédération Internationale de Motocyclisme 11, route Suisse - CH-1295 Mies (Suisse)

 Confidentiality note: The data and information contained in this questionnaire are strictly confidential